 Prague by Night Tour

-Enjoy the night Prague from bus and boat.
+Enjoy the night in Prague by bus and boat.
 Would you like to be fascinated by Prague’s history and atmosphere much more than up to now?
 Choose this night tour to spend an enjoyable evening.
-First of all we will take you by bus through the Old and the New Town to the boat pier.
+First of all, we will take you by bus through the Old and the New Town to the boat pier.
 Then our tour will continue by boat along the Vltava River.
-During the three hours cruise you will admire the most remarkable sights of the Old Town, the Lesser Town and the Prague Castle passing also the Charles Bridge and Vyšehrad.
-This river cruise includes also a music entertainment as well as a buffet dinner that will be served on the board.
+During the three-hour cruise, you will admire the most remarkable sights of the Old Town, the Lesser Town and the Prague Castle, passing the Charles Bridge and Vyšehrad.
+This river cruise also includes musical entertainment and a buffet dinner that will be served on the board.
 The tour ends at 22:00 at the pier located about 5 minutes from the city centre.
 (4 hrs, boat + bus, book online)

 Prague Walking Tours

-- Free Prague Walking Tour – great introduction to the Prague.
+- Free Prague Walking Tour – a great introduction to Prague.

 Superior Tour of Prague

 The best of the Prague extended tour plus a riverboat and a traditional Czech lunch!
-For those whose time is limited, or for those who prefer an all-in-one experience, this comprehensive 6-hour tour is perfect!
-Of course, we will not leave out the jewels of Prague; we´ll take the “classical”route through the Old Town, the Jewish Quarter, Prague Castle and St. Vitus Cathedral.
-After enjoying enchanting views from the Castle area we´ll explore Nerudova Street – famous for its house signs and the home of poets.
+For those whose time is limited or prefer an all-in-one experience, this comprehensive 6-hour tour is perfect!
+Of course, we will not leave out the jewels of Prague; we´ll take the “classical” route through the Old Town, the Jewish Quarter, Prague Castle and St. Vitus Cathedral.
+After enjoying enchanting views from the Castle area, we´ll explore Nerudova Street – famous for its house signs and the home of poets.
 We´ll admire the Church of St. Nicolas.
 An important part of any culture is the cuisine; we relax around the table for lunch – a suitable siesta during which we can answer your questions.
-From the little squares of the Lesser Town, where you can still sense the noble atmosphere of the city, we´ll proceed to the Charles Bridge and finally board a stylish 19th century boat with friendly staff.
+From the little squares of the Lesser Town, where you can still sense the noble atmosphere of the city, we´ll proceed to the Charles Bridge and finally board a stylish 19th-century boat with friendly staff.
 We’ll hear about the legends and curious events which are associated with the construction of the bridge. book online

 If you plan to visit or make an excursion to another city or town outside Prague we can arrange a transport for you with or without a guide.
 Many tourist stay only in Prague and miss out on seeing other beautiful places in the Czech Republic, such as for example Karlstejn Castle, Karlovy Vary Spa or the region of Kutna Hora.
 See day trips offers.